openstack/openstack-manuals/doc/cli-reference/source/manila.rst

 ``--os-project-id <auth-project-id>``
   Another way to specify tenant ID.
-This option is mutually exclusive with :option:`--os-tenant-id`.
+This option is mutually exclusive with --os-tenant-id.
 Defaults to ``env[OS_PROJECT_ID]``.

 ``--os-user-domain-id <auth-user-domain-id>``